Northrop F-20 Tigershark: Battle for sales

 In December 1981, President Reagan, reacting to the Soviet invasion of Afghanistan, signed a major economic and military aid package for Pakistan that included 40 F-16As.
 The offer was in keeping with U.S. policy towards the Soviet Union, and the idea of "containment" within a ring of U.S.-friendly countries.
 The Soviet invasion of Afghanistan was initially viewed as an attempt to break out of the arranged containment system, thus the U.S. placed a priority on quickly building up a new layer of defense.
 However, other U.S. allies saw this as a potential break in the FX policy, and began requesting only "the very best."

 Such approval was increasingly granted starting in 1982.
 In May, Venezuela, who had long examined the FX project, agreed to buy 18 F-16As and six F-16Bs, replacing a fleet of Mirage III interceptors and Mirage 5 ground-attack aircraft.
 Sweden decided to develop their own design, the JAS 39 Gripen.
 In September 1983, Turkey announced plans to buy 132 F-16Cs and 28 F-16Ds to replace their Lockheed F-104G/S Starfighter and Northrop F-5A/B. Greece, stung by its long-time rival receiving the F-16, purchased 34 F-16C and six F-16Ds in November 1984, giving a firm pledge of secrecy.

 Then, late in 1983, the U.S. government made a financial commitment to help Israel develop its own new fighter, the IAI Lavi.
 Northrop objected to this, as the Lavi would be a potential competitor to the F-20 in the export market; while Northrop had to privately fund the F-20, the government was directly subsidizing a foreign competitor.
 Congressional support for Israel overruled Northrop's complaints along with complaints from other branches of the government.

-While other companies marketed directly to foreign air forces, as part of the FX program, the F-20 could only be marketed by the State Department.
+While other companies marketed directly to foreign air forces, the F-20 could only be marketed by the State Department as part of the FX program.
 Under this policy umbrella, Northrop had to submit every piece of marketing material to government review, which could take months.
 The State Department had no interest in selling the FX; from its perspective it was one aircraft among many, leading to a lackadaisical approach, and led to complaints from Northrop that the government was not promoting the F-20 enough.